gambitproject/jsgte/html/main.md

-- rightmost group: zoom and pan button (obsolete, will be handled by the browser), switch between fraction and decimal (currently buggy, no SPOT = single point of truth), settings
+- rightmost group: zoom and pan button (obsolete, will be handled by the browser), switch between fraction and decimal (currently buggy because is not kept when switching from Extensive to Strategic form, no SPOT = single point of truth), settings (= user preferences)

 Bottom row